intermine/im-docs/docs/support/upgrade.rst

    * `<!DOCTYPE interprodb SYSTEM "ftp://ftp.ebi.ac.uk/pub/databases/interpro/interpro.dtd">`
    * I asked InterPro to fix but they said no. Maybe you could ask too?

-5. If your data source has a post-process, you'll have to add that dependency manually.
-We couldn't figure out a way to do that via the upgrade script.
-6. Previously the data model was merged for all sources then validated.
-Since each source is in its own JAR now, the data model for each data source is self-contained.
-Therefore if you reference a class in your data parser, it must be present it that source's additions file.
+5. Update each data source's additions file to be correct.
 Alternatively you can use the `extraAdditionsFile` (see previous section).

 Please see :doc:`Gradle Quick Start </system-requirements/software/gradle/index>` for details on Gradle and common Gradle commands and :doc:`Gradle FAQs </system-requirements/software/gradle/FAQs>` for help with common questions and errors.